 Students will be notified of the appeal decision within two weeks of receipt of the written appeal request.
-Students granted an appeal will be considered to be on SAP Probation and may receive available Financial Aid for one semester only.
-A student not granted an appeal is not eligible to receive Financial Aid until they meet all of the SAP requirements.
+Students granted an appeal will be on SAP Probation and may receive available Financial Aid for one semester only.
+A student denied an appeal is not eligible to receive Financial Aid until they meet all SAP requirements.
 SAP Probation is only granted one time per student.